It's Not the Heat! It's Knowing How to Deal with It

 Rooms in homes are individually cooled.You move from room to room turning mini-splits on an off.
 Just when you cool off, you change rooms.

-In Mazatlan, the other factor is the salt in the air.
-Mazatlan has some of the saltiest air in the world.
-In the kitchen, chips go soft, garlic salt hardens and the glue of cardboard boxes disintegrates so quickly that boxes in grocery stores are taped together.
+In Mazatlán, the other factor is the salt in the air.
+Mazatlán has some of the saltiest air in the world.
+In the kitchen, chips go soft within hours, garlic salt hardens and the glue of cardboard boxes disintegrates so quickly that boxes in grocery stores are taped together.

 Don’t walk around at noon.
-The buildings wills provide no shady side at high noon.
+The buildings walls provide no shady side at high noon.

 Use an umbrella.
 I was surprised how much cooler it was under an umbrella.
 Using one always make me feel like I'm channeling Coco Chanel.

 Hand Fans (the Spanish kind) - An entire summer went by before I rediscovered folding fans.
 Spanish and Mexican women still use them with aplomb.
 A language partner of mine in Spain keeps one in every purse.
 Only last week she snapped out a glorious purple one she used the whole time we talked.
 Awesome.